 Trade and investment successes

 Australian business operations in Austria include Macquarie Capital GmbH, and Derma Medical.
 Macquarie Capital was established in Austria in 2001 to focus on the development of products for Austria and the Eastern European countries.
-The product range includes corporate finance/project finance and infrastructure advisory services.
-Macquarie was a pioneer of public private partnerships (PPP) and of cross-border leasing in Austria.
+In 2010 Macquarie took over an Austrian asset management firm, which serves institutional clients in Austria and Germany.
+The operations constitute a new hub for the Macquarie Funds Group in Central Europe.

 Derma Medical Systems is a 100 per cent Australian owned company and is one of the world leaders in the development and production of skin imaging systems using leading technology for the early detection of melanoma and skin disorders.
 Derma Medical Systems was established in 1996 through clinical research cooperation with the Department of Dermatology, University of Vienna Medical School.
 The Vienna operation focuses on research and development.

 The Australian Trade Commission – Austrade (the Australian Government's trade, investment and education promotion agency) services the Austrian market from Austrade's Frankfurt post.